Joe McElderry: The X Factor

 McElderry auditioned for The X Factor in 2007 and made it to bootcamp.
 At the time, he believed that he was too young compared to the other contestants and opted to walk away.
 He auditioned again in 2009 and sang Luther Vandross's "Dance with My Father".
-Mentored by Cheryl Cole, he made it through to the live finals and was announced the winner on 13 December 2009, beating runner up Olly Murs with his version of "The Climb".
+Mentored by Cheryl Cole, he made it through to the live finals and was announced the winner on 13 December 2009, beating runner-up Olly Murs with his version of "The Climb".
 McElderry's prize, as winner, was a recording contract with Simon Cowell's Syco record label, whose parent company is Sony Music Entertainment.
-The contract had a stated value of £1 million, of which £150,000 was a cash advance and the remainder allocated to recording and marketing costs.
+The contract had a stated value of £1 million, of which £150,000 was a cash advance and the remainder allocated to recording and marketing costs..

-Along with The X Factor finalists, McElderry recorded vocal for featured on a charity single, a cover of Michael Jackson's hit "You Are Not Alone".
+Along with The X Factor finalists, McElderry recorded vocals for on a charity single, a cover of Michael Jackson's hit "You Are Not Alone".
 It was released in aid of London's Great Ormond Street Hospital.
 The finalists premiered the song live on the edition of 15 November of the programme; the single was available for digital download that day and a physical release followed the day after.
 The single reached number one in the UK Singles Chart.

 McElderry performed the following songs during The X Factor 2009: